BC Park Ranger, Cypress Provincial Park (BC Parks photo)

 Prince Rupert, British Columbia

 The park protects grizzly bears & their undisturbed habitat along the north coast of BC.
-Visitor use is discouraged because of high sensitivity & strict conservation orientation; however, a limited amount of controlled viewing is allowed under permit.
+Visitor use is discouraged because of high sensitivity & strict conservation orientation.
+A limited amount of controlled viewing is allowed under permit.

 Hwy 3A 19 Km NE Of Nelson